pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 Typically, Signal K generates SERVERINFO events every four or five seconds.

-An interface becomes liable for processing by the plugin if its *waitForActivity* configuration property is non-zero.
+An interface will be monitored by the plugin if its *waitForActivity* configuration property has a non-zero value.

-If, after *waitForActivity* SERVERINFO events have occurred, an interface's throughput statistic is less than or equal to its configured *threshold* then a log message and an 'alarm' notification are issued and, if *restartLimit* is non-zero, then a restart-cycle is started (see below).
-If *restartLimit* is zero, or when any restart cycle has completed without interface throughput moving above *threshold*, the monitoring of the interface is disabled.

-has not been exceeded
+If at any time throughput on a monitored interface falls below and remains below the configured *threshold* value for *waitForActivity* heartbeats then the interface is considered to be in a problem state.

+If an interface's *rebootLimit* is configured to zero and the interface enters a problem state then a 'warn' notification is issued on the interface's *notificationPath* and the interface removed from further monitoring.

-then the Signal K node service will be killed.
+If, however, *rebootLimit* is non-zero then the Signal K server will be restarted up to a maximum of *rebootLimit* times in an attempt to restore the interface to a working state.
+After each restart, the interface is monitored for *waitForActivity* cycles in the hope that it wakes up.
-Any restart kill signal is issued approximately one second after the associated alarm notification: this delay is designed to allow an alarm handler or annunciator to detect the alarm condition and do its thing.
+A second or two before a reboot sequence commences, an 'alert' notification is issued on *notificationPath*: this advance warning aims to allow an alarm handler or annunciator to detect the 'alert' condition and do its thing.

-If the reported interface throughput is above the specified threshold then a 'normal' notification is issued on the specified notification path.
+If this rather crude remedial strategy fails to restore interface throughput above *threshold*, then a 'warn' notification is issued and the interface removed from further monitoring.

+If throughput on a problem interface recovers above *threshold* then a 'normal' notification is issued and monitoring proceeds as usual.

 If and when the Signal K Node process is killed it will only restart automatically if, as is normally the case, Signal K is started by the host operating system's process manager and it is configured to support this behaviour.

-Actions taken by the plugin are written to the server log.
+Significant actions taken by the plugin are written to the server log.

 ## Author